 Cambodia Freight And Logistics Market Analysis by Mordor Intelligence

-Cambodia’s freight and logistics market is valued at USD 1.41 billion in 2025 and is forecast to touch USD 1.71 billion by 2030, advancing at a 3.92% CAGR between 2025-2030.
+The Cambodia freight and logistics market size is estimated at USD 1.41 billion in 2025, and is expected to reach USD 1.71 billion by 2030, at a CAGR of 3.92% during the forecast period (2025-2030).
 The Cambodia freight and logistics market is benefiting from record garment and footwear exports, sustained foreign direct investment into Special Economic Zones, and a USD 36.6 billion government master plan that is modernizing roads, ports, railways, and airports.
 Freight volumes are rising as the Phnom Penh–Sihanoukville Expressway cuts road transit times to two hours, while the July 2025 opening of Techo International Airport unlocks new air-cargo routes and draws premium shippers.
 International alliances such as the Regional Comprehensive Economic Partnership and a 2024 Cambodia–South Korea FTA are broadening trade lanes, and the USD 1.7 billion Funan Techo Canal promises a 30% cut in ocean-freight costs once operational.
 Competitive intensity is escalating as global players fold in scale, typified by DSV’s combination with DB Schenker, even as informal border fees and an underbuilt rail network temper near-term efficiency gains.

 Key Report Takeaways